Early Head Start (EHS) 0

 Head Start (HS)

-Head Start is a free program that helps low income preschool children (3-5 yrs of age) and their families succeed in school and in life.
-It is designed to prepare the children for Kindergarten and beyond as well as meet the nutritional, health, social and mental health needs of the children and their families.
+Head Start is a free program that helps preschool children (3-5 years old) prepare for Kindergarten and beyond.
+The program supports the nutritional, physical, and learning needs of children.
 The Springfield Urban League has operated a Head Start Program in Sangamon and Morgan counties since 1990.

 Who is Eligible?

-Children who are 3 to 5 years old are eligible for Head Start services.
-Pregnant women and children from birth to 3 years of age are eligible for Early Head Start services.
-Children and families who are homeless, in foster care, or receive TANF or SSI are also eligible for services.
-Eligibility is determined by Head Start program staff and some families may be eligible for services if they are determined to be at or below the federal poverty level.
-Some grantees enroll a percentage of children from families with incomes above the Poverty Guidelines as well.
+Children ages 3 to 5 qualify for Head Start services.
+Expecting caregivers and children from birth to 3 years old qualify for Early Head Start services.
+Children and households facing unstable housing situations or enrolled in public support programs may also qualify.
+Eligibility is determined by program staff, and some participants may qualify if their income is at or below federal guidelines.
+Some sites also enroll children from households with incomes above these guidelines.

 Center Locations